Merzasphor/MWSE/docs/source/lua/type/tes3moon.rst

     No description available.

 `texture`_ (`string`_)
+    Read-only.
 The texture to use for the moon.

 `weatherController`_ (`tes3weatherController`_)
+    Read-only.
 Quick access back to the weather controller structure.

 .. toctree::
     :hidden: